rahil6218/Project/README.md

 The analysis highlights the top 10 companies by revenue, showcasing the leading players in India’s corporate sector.

--The EDA provides valuable insights into the revenue dynamics of India’s largest companies.
+- The EDA provides valuable insights into the revenue dynamics of India’s largest companies.
 Key takeaways include:

 1. Revenue Distribution: A small number of companies dominate the revenue landscape, with significant disparities between the top companies and the rest.